advocateddrummer/RotateGeometry/README.md

 about the axis defined by the two points by the user specified number of degrees.

+* **NOTE: all domains assocated with any rotated geometry _must_ be projected onto the geometry it is assocated with or this will not work.**

 Lastly, the block, (or blocks, but this is not yet implemented), that contain the rotated geometry must be named _rotate-block-*_.
 This block(s) will be selected and re-initialized after the models are rotated.
 Currently, the only